Latest movie reviews

 Scott A. Rosenberg is the entertainment editor at amNewYork.
 He watches movies and TV shows, reads comic books and plays with toys...for a living.
 He often reviews films here, too.

-The film was made over 12 years.
+The film meanders a bit.
 More »